-The response of the crested wheatgrass seedings to livestock grazing also varies by the season in which they are grazed.
-Moderate spring and fall livestock use (40-60 percent utilization) can be used to reduce standing biomass within the crested wheatgrass seedings without having negative impacts to the plants.
-A summary of studies on crested wheatgrass grazed annually in the spring (April-end of June) by livestock conducted between the 1940s and 1970s found that average utilization between 65-70 percent either maintained or improved crested wheatgrass production (Laycock and Conrad 1981, Frischknect and Harris 1968).
-Fall use of cool season grasses (such as crested wheatgrass) when plants are dormant can be heavier than during the growth period (spring) as the removal of dead material has little direct effect on the plant (Trlica 2013).
-Furthermore, local studies suggest that uniform utilization of wolf plants would be best accomplished if grazing occurs after standing forage has cured (Ganskopp and Bohnert 2004).
+Within the Alvord Allotment crested wheatgrass is only dominant in the Alvord Seeding #1.
+As a desirable nonnative species, crested wheatgrass (in the past known as A. desertorum)) interacts with livestock grazing differently than the native, deep-rooted perennial bunchgrasses across the Great Basin.
+A summary of studies on crested wheatgrass grazed annually in the spring (April-end of June) by livestock conducted between the 1940s and 1970s found that average utilization between 65-70% either maintained or improved crested wheatgrass production (Laycock and Conrad 1981, Frischknect and Harris 1968).
+Local studies suggest that uniform utilization of wolf plants would be best accomplished if grazing occurs after standing forage has cured (Ganskopp and Bohnert 2004).
 Wolf plants are those that have multi-year accumulation of standing dead biomass within the "bunches."
 Wolfy plants have a heightened accumulation of dead material, which creates a self-shading situation at the base of the plant; as a result, the photosynthesis and transpiration are reduced.
 High photosynthetic rates are critical to health and vigor of a plant (Meays et al. 2000).
 Reducing the biomass of the wolfy plants would increase their health and vigor by stimulating new growth that is more effective at photosynthesis and transpiration (Caldwell et al. 1983).
 The continued health and vigor of the crested wheatgrass is important because it is deep rooted and occupies the site, continues the hydrologic and nutrient cycling processes, and prevents annual invasive grass species such as cheatgrass and medusahead rye from invading and taking over the area.
+See Appendix K for information on crested wheatgrass.